eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/_index.md

 1. Enter a version (e.g. v1.0.0) and click on `Publish release`
    - GitHub will automatically create a tag using the version number

 The provided release workflow will be triggered by the release.
 The release workflow creates a release documentation and publish the container image of the Vehicle App to the GitHub container registry.
-Open `Actions` on the repoitory and see the result.
+Open `Actions` on the repository and see the result.

 ## How to deploy _Vehicle App_?